nalcala/PostAlignment-nf/README.md

 Perform a post alignement on aligned reads files.

 ## Dependencies ##
-1. This pipeline is based on nextflow.
-As we have several nextflow pipelines, we have centralized the common information in the IARC-nf repository.
+1. This pipeline is based on [nextflow](https://www.nextflow.io).
+As we have several nextflow pipelines, we have centralized the common information in the [IARC-nf](https://github.com/IARCbioinfo/IARC-nf) repository.
 Please read it carefully as it contains essential information for the installation, basic usage and configuration of nextflow and our pipelines.
-2. samtools: see official installation here.
+2. samtools: see official installation [here](http://www.htslib.org).
 You can avoid installing all the external software by only installing Docker (not available yet).
-See the IARC-nf repository for more information.)
+See the [IARC-nf](https://github.com/IARCbioinfo/IARC-nf) repository for more information.)
-3. sambamba : see official installation here.
+3. sambamba : see official installation [here](http://lomereiter.github.io/sambamba/).
 You can avoid installing all the external software by only installing Docker (not available yet).
-See the IARC-nf repository for more information.)
+See the[IARC-nf](https://github.com/IARCbioinfo/IARC-nf) repository for more information.)
-4. bwakit : see official installation here.
+4. bwakit : see official installation [here](https://github.com/lh3/bwa/tree/master/bwakit).
 You can avoid installing all the external software by only installing Docker (not available yet).
-See the IARC-nf repository for more information.)
+See the [IARC-nf](https://github.com/IARCbioinfo/IARC-nf) repository for more information.)

 ## Input ##